lizaodawn/IMMARKUS-wiki-clone/Home.md

 <img width="1436" alt="Screenshot 2024-03-03 at 03 09 56" src="https://github.com/rsimon/immarkus/assets/160752064/3a2787fb-c380-4706-b9b2-f140db85036b">

 **Figure 1**.
-Annotating Images of Datong Southern Pass Using IMMARKUS
+Annotating Images of the Datong Southern Pass with IMMARKUS

 Setting up IMMARKUS is straightforward and hassle-free.
 Open IMMARKUS in your browser, select a folder on your computer, and begin annotating.